marunpeng93/tas/README.md

 ### Async Tasks

-With Tas, we can write async code like writing sync code, easily avoiding callback hell / callback pyramid.
-All async tasks and sync tasks will be executed in the order we have written.
+In Tas, we can insert or remove async tasks anywhere in any module without having to adjust the code structure elsewhere, all of them are executed in the order we write, just like the sync tasks.

 ```js
 var a = 0;